marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 ## Determining the initial state

-When a component is initialized, the initial state is collected from multiple sources, merged, and applied to [`this`](../api/define-component.md#this).
+When a component is initialized, the initial state is collected from multiple sources, merged, and applied to `this.$state`.
 In reverse order of priority, the data is collected from the following three sources:

 1\.
 The [`default`](../api/define-component.md#state) value from the class definition.